PEP 695 – Type Parameter Syntax

 Type Parameter Scopes

 A type parameter declared as part of a generic class is valid within the class body and inner scopes contained therein.
 Type parameters are also accessible when evaluating the argument list (base classes and any keyword arguments) that comprise the class definition.
 This allows base classes to be parameterized by these type parameters.
-Type parameters are not accessible outside of the class body, including in any class decorators.
+Type parameters are not accessible outside of the class body, including class decorators.

 class ClassA[T](BaseClass[T], param = Foo[T]): ... # OK